The performance benefits of rel=noopener

 rel="noopener" the random numbers keep generating at 60fps.
 Well, in Chrome & Opera anyway.

-Update: Edge doesn't experience jank for either link.
-See below for more details.
+Update: Edge doesn't experience jank for either link because it doesn't support

 So why does this happen?